abajwa-hw/nifi-network-processor/README.md

 - To install Nifi, start the 'Install Wizard': Open Ambari (http://sandbox.hortonworks.com:8080) then:
   - On bottom left -> Actions -> Add service -> check NiFi server -> Next -> Next -> Change any config you like (e.g. install dir, port, setup_prebuilt or values in nifi.properties) -> Next -> Deploy.
 This will kick off the install which will run for 5-10min.

+- Once installed, launch Nifi by opening http://sandbox.hortonworks.com:9090/nifi

 #### Steps

 #####  Explore tcpdump

-- Tcpdump is a network traffic analyzer.
+- Tcpdump is a common packet analyzer that runs under the command line.
+It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.
 Full details can be found [here](http://www.tcpdump.org/tcpdump_man.html)

 - To install tcdump on sandbox:
 ```